doc22940/free-desktop-sdk/README.md

 ## Contributing

+> **Note:** Current default target branch is `18.08`.
+All the Merge Request should target that branch
+> See https://gitlab.com/freedesktop-sdk/freedesktop-sdk/wikis/release for more info about our branching strategy

 If you would like to contribute or suggest any improvements to the Freedesktop SDK, please submit a merge request.